 With your first baby on the way, chances are you’re pretty organized.
 You’ve probably spent hours scouring the internet and reading baby magazines, working out what you need to get in preparation for when the little one arrives.
 Pram?
 Check.
 Baby grows?
 Check.
 Bottle sterilizer?
 Need we even ask.
 Check, check, check.
 But there are a few extra items that will make your first few months as a mother easier.
 They might not be absolute essentials.
 But you will truly appreciate them when you’re run off your feet, doing 2 am feeds and changing your fifth nappy of the day.
 So, we recommend you invest in these items.
 Sit back and relax.
 Recuperate while your baby sleeps soundly.
+Don’t forget to check out baby proofing tips as well whilst you are thinking about making baby item purchases.

 Breast is best when it comes to feeding your baby.
 They might be small, but newborns do weigh something.
 When you’re holding them most of the time, your arms will inevitably begin to ache.
 Getting your baby to latch on and feed properly is hard enough in itself.
 Never mind with the added interruption of having to rearrange how you’re holding him or her because your arms are starting to tingle and go numb.
 A nursing pillow will be your achy arms’ savior.
 They are a rounded cushion that will go around your waist, just under your breasts.
 Baby will be able to lie on it while feeding.
 Though you should still support your baby’s weight and head, it will take a load off your shoulders.
 Baby will also feel comfortable and probably nod off once he or she has finished feeding.